Algorithmology/list-processing-tools-starter/README.md

 Code while completing this assignment.

-- TODO: Provide a reference to the GitHub repository that your team used to store your implementation of the benchmarking framework.
+- TODO: Provide a reference to the GitHub repository that your team used to store the work that your sub-team completed.
+Make sure to count and report the number of commits that you made to this GitHub repository.

-- TODO: If your list-processing algorithm functions are stored in a separate GitHub repository, please provide a reference to that GitHub repository as well.

 - TODO: Add a reference to the blog post that you and your team members wrote.

 - TODO: Write at least two sentences to explain the key role(s) that you played in completing this team-based project.
+Your response to this part of the question should carefully explain the role that you took in your assigned sub-team and how you contributed to the completion of the overall project.

 - TODO: Write at least one sentence to describe the contributions of each of the other people who are in your sub-team.